LOOKING AHEAD TO 2025…

 A MESSAGE FOR OUR TIMES, FROM CHERE

 How do we bridge the digital divide?
 How do we keep students engaged when “campus life” is an uncertain and evolving reality?
+How do we respond to the mental health challenges that are unmistakable and imperative?

 Share with us any especially good ideas you’ve come up with.
 Raise any questions that you find most daunting and for which you’d invite other ideas and perspectives.